16 Reshaping tables with dplyr

 6 Three-toed sloth 14.4

-arrange() sorts the rows by one or more columns.
-To sort by the taxonomic order, name the column:
+arrange() reorders the rows by one or more columns, smallest first by default.
+Sort by taxonomic order:

 msleep |> arrange(order) |> head()